Prop rental and location scouting, event and photo styling, renovation consultation, interior design.

 But adaptive reuse can guide us in our interiors as well.
 I love helping someone find new use for something that once seemed in the way, rearranging collections to revitalize space.

 One need not have a lot of money.
 Money doesn’t equal taste.
-The most humble objects can have integrity, can find their pride in place.
+The most humble objects can exude authenticity and integrity, can find their pride in place.

-My design philosophy is simple: Where we live should reflect who we are, and who and what we love.
+My design philosophy is simple: Where we live should reflect who we are, where we’ve been, and who and what we love.